kaiofour/Mr.-Unemployed/README.md

 Lighthearted, comedic, slightly chaotic atmosphere with colorful pixel art inspired by supermarkets and workplaces

 **High-level Story / Setting:**
-A supermarket called **Atam Technologies** announces a job opening, attracting many applicants.
+A company called **Atam Technologies** announces a job opening, attracting many applicants.
 However, upon arrival, they are told that only one position is available.
-To decide who gets hired, the applicants must compete in a series of absurd “trials” inside the supermarket.
+To decide who gets hired, the applicants must compete in a series of absurd “trials” inside the company.
 The player takes on the role of one applicant trying to survive these challenges and secure the job.

 ---